yannDep0/yannGlemarec/about.markdown

 ## Yann Glémarec

-Post-doctorate researcher | INRIA Rennes, France | 🔎 [ORCID](https://orcid.org/0000-0003-1717-6048)
+Associate Professor | University of Brest, Lab-STICC UMR 6285, France | 🔎 [ORCID](https://orcid.org/0000-0003-1717-6048)

 ---

 ## 💡 About me

-I am a postdoc at Inria Rennes, France, and InterDigital Inc. in the shared lab Nemo.ai.
+I am a associate professor at the University of Brest, France, in the INUIT team from the Lab-STICC.
 My main research topic is haptic technologies to augment users in immersive media.
 Therefore, I work on various perception studies and develop hardware prototypes.
-In parallel, I also write patents for the MPEG haptic format, i.e., the MPEG-I standard.
+In parallel, I also investigate how to develop multimodal interactions with virtual agents to sustain collaboration in mixed reality.

 ## Projects

-During my thesis, I worked a lot on intelligent virtual agents and virtual reality simulation (see [STAGE project](https://www.frontiersin.org/journals/virtual-reality/articles/10.3389/frvir.2022.876433/full)) for education and exposure therapy in virtual reality.
+During my thesis, I worked on intelligent virtual agents and virtual reality simulation (see [STAGE project](https://www.frontiersin.org/journals/virtual-reality/articles/10.3389/frvir.2022.876433/full)) for education and exposure therapy in virtual reality.
 Today, I am involved in a project exploring user augmentation with haptic technologies, such as strength perception in virtual reality through vibrotactile feedback or augmented narrative engagement through multimodal feedback.

 ---